moja-global/moja_global_docs/docs/DeveloperWorkflow/bots_and_integrations.rst

 Contributing
 ============

 If you wish to configure or modify the bot settings according to the needs of the repository, you may update the  ``.all-contributorsrc`` JSON file.
-The data used to generate the contributors list will be stored in there, and you can configure how you want @all-contributors to generate the list.
+The data used to generate the contributors list will be stored in there, and you can configure how you want ``@all-contributors`` to generate the list.
 Here are more details on the `configuration options <https://allcontributors.org/docs/en/bot/configuration>`_ available.

 Botmojaglobal
 -------------

-Botmojaglobal uses @zulipbot, a GitHub workflow bot from the zulip organisation, to handle issues and pull requests in our repositories in order to create a better workflow for contributors.
+Botmojaglobal uses **@zulipbot**, a GitHub workflow bot from the zulip organisation, to handle issues and pull requests in our repositories in order to create a better workflow for contributors.
-This bot is created and maintained by the `zulip` organisation `here <https://github.com/zulip/zulipbot>`_.
+This bot is created and maintained by the **zulip** organisation `here <https://github.com/zulip/zulipbot>`_.

 **Usage**
 =========
-* **Claim an issue** : Comment ``@botmojaglobal claim`` on the issue you want to claim; @botmojaglobal will assign you to the issue and label the issue as ``in progress``.
+* **Claim an issue** : Comment ``@botmojaglobal claim`` on the issue you want to claim; **@botmojaglobal** will assign you to the issue and label the issue as ``in progress``.

-  * If you’re a new contributor, @botmojaglobal will give you read-only collaborator access to the repository and leave a welcome message on the issue you claimed.
+  * If you’re a new contributor, **@botmojaglobal** will give you read-only collaborator access to the repository and leave a welcome message on the issue you claimed.

   * You can also claim an issue that you’ve opened by including ``@botmojaglobal claim`` in the body of your issue.

   * If you accidentally claim an issue you didn’t want to claim, comment ``@botmojaglobal abandon`` to abandon an issue.

-* **Label your issues** : Add appropriate labels to issues that you opened by including @botmojaglobal add in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes ("").
+* **Label your issues** : Add appropriate labels to issues that you opened by including **@botmojaglobal** add in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes ("").

   * For example, to add the bug and help wanted labels to your issue, comment or include ``@botmojaglobal add "bug" "help wanted"`` in the issue body.